 Immune System Problems

-Chloramine can't kill the pathogens in the water and also chlorine.
+Chloramine and chlorine can't kill the pathogens in the water.
 Thus, individuals with a weak immune system must have their water boiled.
 This must be done more than TEN minutes BEFORE use.
-This will kill pathogens, or they hazard ending up sick.
+This will kill pathogens, or they will end up sick.

 Those in danger include kids under a half year of age, the elderly, those on or who have had chemotherapy, individuals with HIV or AIDS, organ transplant patients, and others with a debilitated immune system.